Canon 300D vs Sony RX100

 An illustration of the physical size and weight of the Canon 300D and the Sony RX100 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 300D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is considerably smaller (58 percent) than the Canon 300D.
 In this context, it is worth noting that neither the 300D nor the RX100 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 has a lens build in, whereas the 300D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 has a lens built in, whereas the 300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 300D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 300D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon 77D||131 mm||100 mm||76 mm||540 g||600||n||Feb 2017||899|

 |Canon G1 X Mark II||116 mm||74 mm||66 mm||553 g||240||n||Feb 2014||799|